qgis/QGIS-Documentation/source/docs/user_manual/plugins/plugins_evis.rst

 from http://biodiversityinformatics.amnh.org/, and released under the GNU FDL.)

 The Biodiversity Informatics Facility at the American Museum of Natural History's (AMNH) Center for Biodiversity and Conservation (CBC) has developed the Event Visualization Tool (eVis), another software tool to add to the suite of conservation monitoring and decision support tools for guiding protected area and landscape planning.
-This plugin enables users to easily link geocoded (i.e., referenced with latitude and longitude or X and Y coordinates) photographs, and other supporting documents, to vector data in |qg|.
+This plugin enables users to easily link geocoded (i.e., referenced with latitude and longitude or X and Y coordinates) photographs, and other supporting documents, to vector data in QGIS.

-eVis is now automatically installed and enabled in new versions of |qg|, and as with all plugins, it can be disabled and enabled using the Plugin Manager (see :ref:`managing_plugins`).
+eVis is now automatically installed and enabled in new versions of QGIS, and as with all plugins, it can be disabled and enabled using the Plugin Manager (see :ref:`managing_plugins`).